 Communicate effectively and sensitively with other students, faculty, staff, patients, family, and other professionals.
-Express own ideas and feeling clearly and demonstrates a willingness and ability to give and received feedback.
-Convey or exchange information at a level allowing development of a health history; identify problems presented; explain alternative solutions; and give directions during treatment and post-treatment.
+Express own ideas and feelings clearly and demonstrate a willingness and ability to give and received feedback.
+Convey or exchange information at a level allowing development of a health history; identify problems presented; explain alternative solutions; and provide directions during treatment and post-treatment.
 Be able to communicate effectively in oral and written forms.
 Be able to process and communicate information on the patient's status with accuracy in a timely manner to members of the health care team.
-The appropriate communication may also rely on the student's ability to make a correct judgment in seeking supervision and consultation in a timely manner.
+The appropriate communication skills may also rely on the student's ability to make a correct judgment in seeking supervision and consultation in a timely manner.